The Ausdance skill set for teaching dance

 Total study time is 90 hours, with 70 hours face-to-face training within a group context.
 There will be some home study and assessment tasks.

-Completion of the Ausdance skill set for teaching dance will provide you with credits towards the SCR30206 Certificate III in Community Recreation.
-Successful participants be prepared for teaching in social, recreational and community settings, and also in schools (but in a supervised capacity only).
+Successful participants will be prepared for teaching in social, recreational and community settings, and also in schools (but in a supervised capacity only).